 At PBI, I also had a class with Carol Barton, doing paper engineering...otherwise known as pop-up and moveable books.
 Carol is, of course, the queen of pop-ups.
-Carol has two books about making pop-ups, The Pocket Paper Engineer, Volume I and Volume II.
-She is currently working on Volume III.
+Carol has some books about making pop-ups, The Pocket Paper Engineer Volumes 1, 2, and 3.

 We spent our time making about a million different pop-up structures (ok, I'm exaggerating, but only a little bit).
 We started with the basics, like little pop-up squares and triangles that are very common and often used in cards and accordion books, etc. and we worked our way through all their variations, moved on to more elaborate props and platforms that can be built up higher and higher, and even did a few 3-D shapes by the end of it.